-Since 1990, the Access Fund has assisted with 52 acquisitions through the Access Fund Climbing Preservation Grant Program and the Access Fund Land Conservation Campaign, helping to preserve over 15,537 acres of land for climbing.
+Since 1990, the Access Fund has assisted with 63 acquisitions through the Access Fund Climbing Preservation Grant Program and the Access Fund Climbing Conservation Loan Program, helping to preserve over 17,180 acres of land for climbing.

 2014 Eagle Bluff, Maine

 The Access Fund partnered with the Clifton Climbers Alliance (CCA) to acquire Eagle Bluff in central Maine for permanent conservation and recreational access.
 The Access Fund secured an Option Agreement to purchase Eagle Bluff and a recreational lease to re-open this incredible area.
 After six months, climbers and conservationists from New England and beyond raised over $100,000 and CCA completed the purchase.
-An AFLCC loan provided a small loan to bridge the gap between available donations and pending grant applications.
+A small Climbing Conservation Loan bridged the gap between available donations and pending grant applications.

 2014 Unaweep Cliffs, Colorado

 Western Colorado Climbers’ Coalition (WCCC) purchased Television Wall and Lower Mothers Buttress in Unaweep Canyon to culminate a 25-year history of conservation and public access in the canyon.
-An AFLCC loan bridged the gap and WCCC is fundraising and looking to subdivide the road frontage while preserving the cliffs in perpetuity.
+A Climbing Conservation Loan bridged the gap and WCCC is fundraising and looking to subdivide the road frontage while preserving the cliffs in perpetuity.

 2014 Palisades, Alabama